SimGus/Chatette/syntax-specs.md

 Template files can be encoded in any charset, while JSON files will always be UTF-8 encoded.

+You can find other illustrative examples at the end of this document.

 ## 2. Language syntax

 As visible in the example shown above, a file is composed of several **definitions**, made up of what we will reference as a **declaration** and a **set of rules**, one rule per line.